rrobinlee/stocks_neuralforecast/README.md

 </br>

 <mark>**Note 1:** </mark> I want to stress that neural networks are <mark> **not well-suited for forecasting raw stock prices**</mark>.
-* Markets are non-deterministic
+* Markets are non-deterministic.
 * LSTMs and NHITS are not robust to structural breaks or regime shifts without adaptation [[see here](#plot-of-forecasts-for-each-individual-stock-1)].
-* Deep networks rely on temporal dependencies—markets follow the random walk hypothesis (high variance, low bias).
+* Deep networks rely on consistent patterns (temporal dependencies)—markets follow the random walk hypothesis (high variance, low bias).
-* Neural networks are prone to overfitting—market data signal-to-noise ratio is low
+* Neural networks are prone to overfitting—signal-to-noise ratio in market data tends to be low.
 * Instead of forecasting the price itself, it is better to predict direction or probability:
-  * Classification models to predict probability of upward/downward regimes
+  * Classification models to predict probability of upward/downward regimes.
-  * Bayesian neural networks to predict the distribution of returns or volatility
+  * Bayesian neural networks to predict the distribution of returns or volatility.
-  * Monte Carlo simulations to estimate volatility or drawdown probabilities
+  * Monte Carlo simulations to estimate volatility or drawdown probabilities.

 <mark>**Note 2:** </mark> Please see attached notebooks for full project</mark>
 * Sections: Assumptions & Hypotheses, EDA, Feature Engineering, Modeling Approach, Model Justification, Evaluation [[see below](#Evaluation)], Potential Improvements [[see below](#Potential-Improvements)]